 Hindu Deities Associated with the Third Eye

 The third eye is associated with several deities and combined forms of deities.
 For example, Shiva is often depicted as having three eyes because of his powerful development of this chakra.
 Other deities associated with the third eye include Vishnu and his incarnations as Krishna and Rama.
 Mantras to Krishna (or his childhood forms called Govinda and Gopala) and wonderful for activating the third eye.

 Krishna, one of the deities most closely associated with the third eye chakra, is the son of Devaki and her consort Vasudeva, king of the Chandravanshi clan.
 Devaki’s brother was Kansa, an evil tyrant.
 He was told that a child of Devaki would kill him, so he set out to murder the young Krishna.

 For his own protection, Krishna was sent to live in the country with Nanda and his wife Yasoda.
 Krishna’s childhood was spent among their cow herds.
 This is the origin of Krishna’s childhood names, Gopala and Govinda.
 A simple mantra to Krishna is “Devakinandana Gopala.”
 This mantra means “Gopala is the joy or bliss (ananda) of his mother Devaki.”
 Hear Krishna mantras and learn more at Krishna Mantra.

 Third Eye and Telepathy

-I’ve had a number of experiences with visualizing that seem to be connected to the third eye chakra.
+“I’ve had a number of experiences with visualizing that seem to be connected to the third eye chakra.
 At one point as a young teenager I attended a poorly funded public school in Prattville, Alabama.
 The school had only one bus and a very small cafeteria.
 This resulted in a full two hours of waiting in the gym sitting on the bleachers each day.

 During those hours of daily waiting, I convinced a friend to play a game based on an experiment I had read about.
 In the experiment, a researcher created a set of five cards with different geometric shapes: a star, a circle, a triangle, a square and a diamond.
 One participant would look at the shapes and try to mentally send the image to someone else.